httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 Senders should note that, as per {{!RFC6454}} Section 4, the values in an ORIGIN header need to be case-normalised before serialisation.

+Finally, servers that allow alternative services {{?RFC7838}} will need to explicitly advertise those origins when sending ORIGIN, because the default contents of the Origin Set (as per {{set}}) do not contain any Alternative Services, even if they have been used previously on the connection.